climberger/playground-scrapy/readme.md

 ## Issues

 * I had following error message while using mysql connector mysql-connector-python: "ModuleNotFoundError: No module named 'mysql'".
 Maybe it was caused by using mysql-connector-python version 2.0.4.
 The error was gone after setting up to version 8.0.16
+* The reason might be that Scrapy spider execution does not use the right Anaconda environment.
+Even when I configure the right environment for PyCharm, I still have to activate this Anaconda environment when executing "scrapy crawl &lt;spiderName&gt;"